Certificate in Sports Nutrition

 If you wish to also apply to the MS and DPD, in addition to the CSN, please submit one application.
 Do not submit separate applications for these program options.

 The fall 2014 application cycle is closed .
 Please visit this site again later this year for the application for spring 2015.

 This program is not available for summer (May) entry.
 Since this program is considered part-time and is offered completely online, individuals requiring an F-1 visa to study in the U.S. are ineligible for this program

-You are applying to a professional graduate program,so, select your references wisely.We cannot accept recommendations from family members, friends, coaches, co-workers, people for whom you provided childcare or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
+You are applying to a professional graduate program,so, select your two references wisely.We cannot accept recommendations from family members, friends, coaches, co-workers or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
 Recommendation should not be more than 6 months old.

 The recommendation procedure is a three-part process: the Identification Form,the Rating Form and the written recommendation.
 All recommendations should be written on official preprinted letterhead stationery,not on a computer-generated template.
 All forms and recommendations should include original inked signatures.
 No emails, faxes or photocopies of these materials can be accepted.

 We cannot accept Committee Recommendations(one letter which includes a series of paragraphs from individual faculty members or a series of faculty letters) or letters of reference on file in a Career Education or Career Resources Center.
 Two separate letters of recommendation are required.

 You are required to calculate and submit GPA calculations for undergraduate and graduate courses.